Adarsh-Doddigarla/CODETECH-TASK2/README.md

 **Mentor :** Neela Santhosh

-# GymRat - A Gym Application Design
+# GymRat - A Gym Application Design (Mobile App Wireframing)

 ## Overview
 GymRat is a comprehensive gym application designed to enhance the fitness experience for users.
 This project showcases my UI/UX design skills through a well-structured and visually appealing interface that facilitates easy navigation and engagement with fitness-related features.